 “You couldn’t pay me to go back to school,” you might’ve heard a coworker lament at some point during your career.
-But here’s the thing--many major companies are encouraging for their employees to go back to class on their dime and continuous learning in the workplace.
+But here’s the thing–many major companies are encouraging for their employees to go back to class on their dime and continuous learning in the workplace.

 Corporations like Disney, Walmart, McDonald’s, and Starbucks are including incentives for employees to encourage them to go back to school for a diploma, or even just a single course.
 Not only does this incentive make them stand out in a competitive job market, but it also capitalizes on the advantages of continuous learning in the workplace.

 You don’t need to pay for an employee’s formal education to start a culture of continuous learning.
 But what does the phrase continuous learning even mean for the individual and organization?
 Why is it important, and how can leaders foster learning in the workplace?